osm-search/wikipedia-wikidata/README.md

 Wikipedia publishes [dumps](https://meta.wikimedia.org/wiki/Data_dumps) of their databases once per month.

-To run one build you need 150GB of disc space (of which 90GB Postgresql database).
-The scripts process 39 languages and output 4 files.
+To run one build you need 150GB of disc space (of which 90GB is Postgresql database).
+The scripts process 39 languages and output one file.
 Runtime is approximately 9 hours on a 4 core, 4GB RAM machine with SSD discs.

 ```
-334M wikimedia_importance.csv.gz # the primary file
-303M wikipedia_importance.sql.gz
-216M wikipedia_article.csv.gz
- 88M  wikipedia_redirect.csv.gz
+334M wikimedia_importance.tsv.gz
 ```